 - 7. The examining physician will then take a full medical history and conduct a careful clinical examination of the athlete designed to ensure accurate assessment and diagnosis.
 The examining physician will assess the athlete in particular for clinical features associated with pronounced and chronic cases of female hyperandrogenism.
 The World Athletics Medical Manager may provide a check-list to assist in the collection of all potentially relevant information. - 8.
 For the preliminary endocrine assessment, urine and blood (serum) samples will be collected from the athlete under conditions prescribed by the World Athletics Medical Manager, for analysis by a laboratory approved by World Athletics. - a.
-The laboratory will analyse the athlete's urine for at least the following hormones and their urinary metabolites: testosterone, epitestosterone, androsterone, etiocholanolone, 5α -androstanediol, 5β -androstanediol, dihydrotestosterone and dehydroepiandrosterone sulphate.7 - b.
-The laboratory will analyse the athlete's blood (serum) to determine the concentration of testosterone.^{5, 8} - c.
-Depending on the circumstances of the case, to assist with diagnosis the World Athletics Medical Manager may also decide to have the athlete's blood analysed for additional hormones/substances, including but not limited to dihydrotestosterone, luteinizing hormone, follicle-stimulating hormone, estradiol, prolactin, anti-mullerian hormone, inhibin B, 17-OH-Progesterone, dehydroepiandrosterone sulfate, delta 4 androstenedione, and/or sex hormone-binding globulin. - 9.
+The laboratory will analyse the athlete's urine for at least the following hormones and their urinary metabolites: testosterone, epitestosterone, androsterone, etiocholanolone, $5\alpha$ -androstanediol, $5\beta$ -androstanediol, dihydrotestosterone and dehydroepiandrosterone sulphate.
+(If the athlete has had urine samples tested for such substances as part of anti-doping testing, she will provide the World Athletics Manager with the results of such testing. - b.
+The laboratory will analyse the athlete's blood (serum) to determine the concentration of testosterone. - Depending on the circumstances of the case, to assist with diagnosis the World c.
+Athletics Medical Manager may also decide to have the athlete's blood analysed hormones/substances, additional including but not limited for to dihydrotestosterone, luteinizing hormone, follicle-stimulating hormone, estradiol, anti-mullerian hormone. inhibin 17-OH-Progesterone, prolactin. Β. dehydroepiandrosterone sulfate, delta 4 androstenedione, and/or sex hormonebinding globulin. - 9.
 The laboratory's reports of the results of the above analyses, the report of the examining physician in respect of the initial clinical examination of the athlete, and the clinical and anamnestic data compiled, will be transmitted confidentially to the athlete's designated physician and to the World Athletics Medical Manager. - 10.
 The World Athletics Medical Manager will review the results of the Level 1 Assessment to decide whether there is sufficient information for the Expert Panel to carry out the Level 2 Assessment.
 As part of this review, the World Athletics Medical Manager may: - a. arrange for the collection and analysis of one or more further urine and/or blood samples from the athlete to exclude the possibility that the athlete's results are the consequence of an exogenous administration of androgens; - b. arrange for the collection and analysis of further blood and/or urine samples from the athlete in order to confirm the results obtained from the preliminary endocrine assessment and/or as an additional tool for diagnosis; and/or - c. seek an advisory opinion on a confidential basis from such person(s) as he/she considers appropriate.